What is Breast Augmentation?

 - Not pregnant or nursing

 Breast augmentation can boost your confidence and appearance, but it is important to understand its limitations.
-If you are going into a breast augmentation procedure expecting it to solve your career or relationship problems, or to gain someone’s affection, you’re doing it for the wrong reasons.
+If you are going into a breast augmentation procedure expecting it to solve your career or relationship problems, or to gain someone else’s affection, you’re doing it for the wrong reasons.
 Breast augmentation should be pursued for one person: yourself.
 When done for the right reasons, it can be a life-changing and rewarding experience.
 With that said, it’s essential to know all of the potential results and benefits, as well as maintain realistic expectations.
 Dr. Bottger would be happy to answer all of your questions and will make sure you are well-informed about the procedure.

 To see what kind of results you can expect from breast augmentation, please view our before-and-after photos.